melvin-koh/cmlutils/README.md

+# **Note**
+This is a custom version of the official cmlutil tool from Cloudera.
+The official Github repository of this tool is at https://github.com/cloudera/cmlutils.
+Changes will be committed to this repository without extensive testing, so this custom version may not always be stable.
+Use at your own risk.

+### Change History:
+* 2024-07-01: Forked from official repository based on version v1.2.0.

 # **cmlutil**

 `cmlutil` is a command-line interface (CLI) tool designed to enhance the [Cloudera Machine Learning (CML)](https://docs.cloudera.com/machine-learning/cloud/index.html) experience.
 It provides various utilities and functionalities to help working with Cloudera Machine Learning.